IHE/ITI.MHDS/index.md

 - links to IGs (MHD, PIXm, PDQm, FormatCode)
 - links to html (IUA, mCSD, metadataHandbook, TF)
 - internal section linking
+- align to new MHD that does not use DocumentManifest

 **********************************************************************************************************